mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 ## How to run the stereo-matching program

-Similarly, open the file *Stereo_matching_using_MPD_RPE.m* in Matlab and click run to execute the program.
+Similarly, open the file Stereo_matching_using_MPD_RPE.m in Matlab and click on the run button to execute the program.
 The input to this program is 2D head and tail locations (in pixel coordinates) of bees in each camera view.
-The output will be a set of minimum perpendicular distance and reprojection error values.
-The correct corresponding matching bee for each reference bee will be one with lowest minimum perpendicular distance and reprojection error value.
+The output will be a set of minimum perpendicular distances and reprojection error values.
+The correct corresponding matching bee for each reference bee will be one with the lowest minimum perpendicular distance and reprojection error value.

-To use this stereo-matching program, you must load the stereo camera’s internal and external parameters.
+To use this stereomatching program, you must load the stereo camera’s internal and external parameters.
 Before executing this program, the user will have to generate two (stereo camera) calibration files which consists of camera internal and external parameters.
 One stereo camera calibration file will be used in computing the minimum perpendicular distances, while the other one will be used in calculating the reprojection errors.
 One could obtain these two calibration files by performing a calibration process.

 So, I generated the first calibration file using Yves Bouget’s stereo calibration toolbox<sup>3</sup>.
 The second stereo calibration file was generated using Matlab’s stereo calibration toolbox<sup>4</sup>.
 You can find the two calibration files by name *BC_stereo_cam_calib_trail_3_.mat* and *FEB_16_2017_STEREO_PARAMS.mat* in the repository, which were generated using our bee cloud videos.
-These two files are initially loaded in the stereomatching program.
+These two files are already loaded in the stereomatching program, therefore, the user doesn't have to do anything while executing our data.
+However, for your data, you must generate your own stereo calibration files using Yves Bouget and Matlab stereo calibration toolbox.
+The procedure to generate the stereo calibration files are explained in their websites<sup>3,4.

-For your data, you must generate your own stereo calibration files using Yves Bouget and Matlab stereo calibration toolbox.
-The procedure to generate the stereo calibration files are explained in their websites<sup>2,3.
+The output variable in which all minimum perpendicular distances and reprojection error values are stored in *MIN_DIST_REPROJ_ERR_INFO.mat*.

-The variable in which all minimum perpendicular distances and reprojection error values are stored in *MIN_DIST_REPROJ_ERR_INFO.mat*.
+The output variable, *MIN_DIST_REPROJ_ERR_INFO.mat*, will contain all minimum perpendicular distances and reprojection error values.

 ## References